-5.1 The Special Funds' Investment Strategies are summarised in the table below.
+5.1.
+The Special Funds' Investment Strategies are summarised in the table below.
 Full details of each Investment Strategy are available in Appendices 10 to 12.

 Funds Equities % Alternative Investments Class % Bonds % Cash % Participating in Common Inv.
 Fund

 Special Funds

-Tourism Development Fund - - 100 Yes (1)
+Tourism Development Fund - - - 100 Yes (1)

-Channel Islands Lottery (Jersey) Fund - 100 Yes (1)
+Channel Islands Lottery (Jersey) Fund - - - 100 Yes (1)

-Dwelling-Houses Loan Fund - 75 25 Yes (2)
+Dwelling-Houses Loan Fund - - 75 25 Yes (2)

--

-(1) Monies required for working balances will be held outside of the States of Jersey - Common Investment Fund.
+(1) monies required for working balances will be held outside of the States of Jersey - Common Investment Fund asset allocation is based on assets in the current Fund and excludes the value of future contributions to be made in respect of liabilities for increases to pensions in payment.

-(2) The loan book will be held outside of the States of Jersey - Common Investment Fund.
+the loan book will be held outside of the States of Jersey - Common Investment Fund